sangwkim/Tactile-Estimator-Controller/README.md

 - Install custom factors

 The custom factors library is written based on [this template](https://github.com/borglab/gtsam-project-python), and can be installed by running below commands.
-If the below procedure does not work out well, switch to [branch](https://github.com/sangwkim/Tactile-Estimator-Controller/tree/later-ver) and try again.

   ```
-  cd <project folder>/Tactile-Estimator-Controller/custom-factors
+  cd <project folder>/Tactile-Estimator-Controller/custom-factors/v2
   mkdir build
   cd build
   cmake .. -DCMAKE_PREFIX_PATH="<project folder>/gtsam/build/install"
   make
   make python-install
   ```

+If the above step does not work.
+Replace 'v2' with 'v1' and try again.

-## Replay of the sample dataset
+## Replay the sample dataset

 You can replay the sample dataset by running codes/replay.py